SinceSidSlid/1073iOS1/README.md

 Three Facts About Me
 ---

-*   I was born in Oakland, just a few blocks from the Cathedral
+*   I am a fan of both Philadelphia and Pittsburgh sports teams, sue me.
-*   I have two dogs.
+*   I'm a pretty big fighting game fan.
+I treat Evo like its the Super Bowl.
-*   I can't stand when people whistle in public.
+*   I enjoy Settlers of Catan and wish I knew more people that played.

 ---